 Polymer Science and Polymer Engineering

-An undergraduate minor in Polymer Science and Polymer Engineering is available for undergraduate science and engineering majors.
+The School of Polymer Science and Polymer Engineering offers an undergraduate Bachelor of Science in Polymer Science and Polymer Engineering, and an undergraduate minor in Polymer Science and Polymer Engineering appropriate for undergraduate science and engineering majors.
 Research experiences for one to three credits per semester are also offered, starting at the freshman level.
+The School is home to a number of graduate programs in Polymer Science and Polymer Engineering at the master's and doctoral levels.

 Interdisciplinary - Polymer Science & Engineering (PSPE)